-- 1. Trial - A trial could be flipping a coin, rolling a die or spinning a spinner.
-So basically it's one run of an experiment. - 2.
-Outcome There are multiple outcomes that could occur for any tial.
-Example 'rolling 6 on a die' or 'flipping tails on the coin' - 3.
-Event - An event is a collection of outcomes. - 4.
-Probability - The probability of an event is a number between 0 and 1 that represents the chance that the event occurs.
-It all the outcomes are equally likely.
+- A trial could be flipping a coin, rolling a die or spinning a spinner. - There are multiple outcomes that could occur for any trial; for example, 'rolling a 3' or 'flipping tails on the coin'. - An event is a collection of outcomes. - The probability of an event is a number between 0 and 1 that represents the chance that the event occurs.
+If all the outcomes are equally likely:

-Pr Event)= Number of outcomes where the event occurs/total number of outcomes
+$$Pr(Event) = \frac{number of outcomes where the event occurs}{total number of outcomes}$$